 Above is a good example of motion blur.
 I was walking and set my camera to have the shutters open for one-sixth of a second.
 While that doesn’t sound like very long, it was enough to create all the blurry streaks seen on the walls.
 So, be wary of moving while taking a picture in the middle of an exposure!

 There you have it folks.
-Those are the big things to know about photography!
+Those are the big things to know about photography and taking great images of your beaded jewelry!
 On my next blog I’ll be talking about properly exposing your pictures with shutter, aperture, and ISO.

 I’m sure there are a whole lot of questions to be had, so comment below and I’ll be happy to answer any questions or further explain things that I didn’t make sense of above!
 And remember, you’re on the internet!
 All the information you’ll ever need is just a Google search away…